someparty/someparty/source/articles/2018-03-18-are-we-not-bags.html.markdown

 Is an album truly released when only half the digital gatekeepers add it to their catalogue?
 Toronto's Ben Cook had to ponder that last week when his new [Young Guv](https://youngguv.bandcamp.com/) LP was almost, but not entirely, released online.

 That's all cleared up now, so let's talk about the gloriously titled *2 Sad 2 Funk*, the proper follow-up to 2015's *Ripe 4 Luv*.
 This is Cook taking his pop persona to an extreme of 80s synths and vocoder effects.
-If part of what made *Ripe 4 Luv* so cool was how brazenly it constrasted Cook's aggressive work in [Fucked Up](http://fuckedup.cc/) and [No Warning](https://www.facebook.com/pg/nowarning666), this will undoubtedly have the same effect.
+If part of what made *Ripe 4 Luv* so cool was how brazenly it contrasted Cook's aggressive work in [Fucked Up](http://fuckedup.cc/) and [No Warning](https://www.facebook.com/pg/nowarning666), this will undoubtedly have the same effect.

 Glasgow label [Night School Records](http://nightschoolrecords.com/) is handling the release.
 A limited, hand-numbered first press LP sold out pretty much instantly, but details but a proper physical version are forthcoming.